Jets in Magnetically Arrested Hot Accretion Flows: Geometry, Power and Black Hole Spindown: Discussion

 In Figures~\ref{fig:2Dprofs1}, \ref{fig:radial} we showed that the disk scale height $h/r$ at small radii is smaller in prograde simulations than in the corresponding retrograde simulations; conversely, the jet width defined by the $\sigma_{\rm M}=1$ surface is larger in prograde simulations than in retrograde systems (Fig.~\ref{fig:jet_shape}).
 Furthermore, BHs surrounded by retrograde MADs have less magnetic flux than BHs with the same spin magnitude in prograde systems (Fig.~\ref{fig:phi_eta_MAD}).
 In Fig.~\ref{fig:phiMAD_profs}, we connect these observations and plot the scale height $h/r$ and jet width $w_{\rm jet}$ as a function of $\phi_{\rm BH}$.

-We compute the disk scale height from equation~\ref{eq:hr} at $r=3\,r_{\rm g}$, and the jet width $w_{\rm jet}$ is as twice the cylindrical radius of the $\sigma_{\rm M}=1$ contour (of the $t$- and $\phi$-averaged data in Fig.~\ref{fig:2Dprofs1}) at a height $z=10\,r_{\rm g}$.
-Note that the $a_*=0$ simulation does {\it not} have a magnetized relativistic jet; its $\sigma_{\rm M}=1$ contour does not extend to large radii but begins to close in at $r\approx30\,r_{\rm g}$ (Fig.~\ref{fig:jet_shape}).
+We compute the disk scale height using equation~\ref{eq:hr} at $r=3\,r_{\rm g}$, and define the jet width $w_{\rm jet}$ as twice the cylindrical radius of the $\sigma_{\rm M}=1$ contour (of the $t$- and $\phi$-averaged data in Fig.~\ref{fig:2Dprofs1}) at a height $z=10\,r_{\rm g}$.\footnote{The choices of $r$ and $z$ here are motivated by observations of the supermassive black hole in M87 by the Event Horizon Telescope \citep{EHT_I} and the GRMHD-based models that were used to interpret the observed image \citep{EHT_V}.} Note that the $a_*=0$ simulation does {\it not} have a magnetized relativistic jet; its $\sigma_{\rm M}=1$ contour does not extend to large radii but begins to close in at $r\approx30\,r_{\rm g}$ (Fig.~\ref{fig:jet_shape}).
 As a result, we do not compute a jet width for $a_*=0$.

 The disk scale height $h/r$ at $3\,r_{\rm g}$ decreases linearly with increasing $\phi_{\rm BH}$ (Fig.~\ref{fig:phiMAD_profs}, left panel).
 Conversely, the jet width $w_{\rm jet}$ at $z=10\,r_{\rm g}$ increases nearly linearly with $\phi_{\rm BH}$.
 It is likely that these effects are related.
 A BH with more magnetic flux produces a wider magnetically dominated jet; a wider jet then compresses the equatorial disk near the BH to a thinner region around the midplane than in a system with less magnetic flux and a less powerful, narrower jet.
 The linear trends of $h/r$ and jet width $w_{\rm jet}$ with $\phi_{\rm BH}$ are simpler than the more complicated variations as a function of BH spin $a_*$ or jet efficiency $\eta$.
 This is because the relationships between $a_*$, $\eta$ and $\phi_{\rm BH}$ themselves are not linear (Fig.~\ref{fig:phi_eta_MAD}).